-Research in the Atlantic (Parsons and Firestone 2018; Smythe et al. 2018.), Gulf of Mexico (Eastern Research Group, Inc. 2014), and Pacific Regions (Hoelting and Burkardt 2017) has led to new insights on how routine OCS conventional, renewable energy projects, and technological disasters in all OCS regions could affect recreation and tourism (Industrial Economics, Inc. 2014).
+Research in the Atlantic (Parsons and Firestone 2018; Smythe et al. 2018.), Gulf of Mexico (Eastern Research Group, Inc. 2014), and Pacific Regions (Hoelting and Burkardt 2017) has led to new insights on how routine OCS conventional and renewable energy projects and spills or other technological disasters in all OCS regions could affect outdoor recreation and tourism (Industrial Economics, Inc. 2014).
 Baseline information has routinely been developed on this sector in these areas.
 This information, including geographic information in the Marine Cadastre, has been important in marine spatial planning to prevent and reduce conflicts.
 Developing similar information for Alaska-specific conditions would contribute to comprehensive OCS-wide data on this sector.